Kostayne/react-modifier/readme.md

 ```

 ## Documentation
-Lets take a look how does it work
+Let's take a look how does it work

 >### Modifier is just an interface, that haves className and id properties;